Markinger7/Web-scraping-extract-premiums-on-Silver/README.md

 I’ve been manually downloading the html of a website (<a href='https://www.gold.de/aufgeldtabelle/silber/'>Gold.de</a>), where the premiums of silver are shown for different products.

 This repo contains a python script that downloads the data from the website, transforms it into a pandas DataFrame and gives you a csv file with the cleaned data.
-The script needs to be activated from n environment which has python, pandas and numpy installed.
+The script needs to be activated from an environment which has python, pandas and numpy installed.

 The goal is that the script runs each day automatically.